periscopegithub/youtube-channel-transcript-scraper/README.md

 - `html_formatting`: If set to true, the script will preserve HTML formatting in the transcript (if available).
 Otherwise, plain text will be used.

 - `channels`: This list contains the YouTube channel usernames you want to scrape.
-You can find the channel username from their YouTube URL (e.g., https://www.youtube.com/c/channel_1).
+You can find the channel username from their YouTube URL (e.g., https://www.youtube.com/c/channel_1) or their channel pages.
 Use the username without the `@` symbol, as shown in the example.

-    You can also use the channel URL instead, as described in the scrapetube documentation.

 ---